umbraco/UmbracoDocs/Reference/Security/sensitive-data.md

 Marking fields and properties on member data as sensitive will hide the data in those fields for backoffice users that are not privy to the data.

-In this article you will get an overview on how you can grant and/or deny your users access to sensitive data as well as how to mark data as sensitive.
+In this article, you will get an overview of how you can grant and/or deny your users access to sensitive data as well as how to mark data as sensitive.

 ## Grant or deny access to sensitive data